Isaipriya: Death

 According to the Sri Lankan military, Isaipriya, whom it describes as "Lieutenant Colonel Issei Piriya", was killed in battle by the 53 Division on 18 May 2009.
 However, according to TamilNet, Isaipriya had been a volunteer at the makeshift hospital in Mullivaikkal until 8 May 2009 and had ended up at the internment camps in Vavuniya District.
 TamilNet claims that Isaipriya and another woman were taken away from the camps by the Sri Lankan Army on 23/24 May 2009.

 On 30 November 2010 Channel 4 News broadcast video footage which allegedly showed Sri Lankan soldiers summarily executing captured Tamils in the final phase of the civil war.
 The video showed a number of dead bodies including a naked woman with her hands behind her back.
 This woman was later identified as Isaipriya by several sources.
 An off-camera Sinhala voice is heard in the same video saying "I would like to fuck it again" in the segment showing the dead naked bodies of Isaipriya and Ushalini Gunalingam.

-A witness found by Human Rights Watch claims to have seen Isaipriya 15 May 2009 wearing the same clothes that were next to her in the Channel 4 News video.
+A witness found by Human Rights Watch claims to have seen Isaipriya on 15 May 2009 wearing the same clothes that were next to her in the Channel 4 News video.
 There were signs that she may have been sexually assaulted.

 On 31 October 2013, Channel 4 News broadcast new video footage which showed Isaipriya alive and in the custody of the Sri Lankan military.
 She is shown half naked and disorientated, and the Sri Lankan soldiers initially believe her to be Dwaraka, daughter of the LTTE leader V. Prabhakaran.
 Photographs are also shown of Isaipriya lying in a ditch, possibly dead, with a gash across her face and clear signs of sexual assault.
-According to lawyers Isaipriya's "murder" by the Sri Lankan military constitutes a war crime.
+According to lawyers, Isaipriya's "murder" by the Sri Lankan military constitutes a war crime.

 Isaipriya's family were unaware of her capture and murder until the Channel 4 News broadcast.
 Her mother told Channel 4 News that she had always thought that Isaipriya had been killed by shelling.
-Her mother and sisters sought political asylum in UK.
+Her mother and sisters sought political asylum in the UK.